rockhyrax0/gamemode-nightlight/README.md

 automatically on launch and exit — no wrapper script, no manual toggling, no remembering.

 I personally have Night Light toggled on 24/7 with my monitor brightness usually set to ~0% when not gaming.
-I created this because I found it annoying to manually togged Night Light within KDE Plasma and then set my monitor brightness to 15%.
+I created this because I found it annoying to manually toggle Night Light within KDE Plasma and then set my monitor brightness to 15%.

 ```ini
 # ~/.config/gamemode.ini